ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The disclosed payloads will always be in the same array positions to preserve any index-based references by the application between the issued and presented forms of the JWP.
 How the sparse array is represented is specific to the serialization used.

+### Algorithm Specific Proof Methods

-In addition to disclosing the contents of a payload, some algorithms MAY support disclosing other information not represented as a payload.
+In addition to disclosing the contents of a payload, some algorithms MAY support disclosing other information not representable as a payload.

 For example, rather than releasing a data of birth, the algorithm may include proof information indicating that the subject is over a certain age at the time of the presentation.
 Such information is not disclosed as a payload, and instead would be included in the presentation proof.

+A non-exaustive list of such proof methods along with examples includes:

+Ranges
+: Age acceptable currently, Geolocation near a specified location

+Membership / Non-membership
+: Contains a particular role, Credential is not considered revoked.

+Knowledge
+: Holder has proof of possession of a secret key or secret value

+Derived Values
+: A verifier-specific pseuonymous value based on the credential

 ### Presentation Proof